-Cloud forests are rare ecosystems that occur in tropical and subtropical mountainous areas.
-The atmospheric conditions in Monteverde allow for this unique region to be consistently covered by clouds.
-Clouds envelop forests in a fog which rolls through the dense vegetation, covering everything in a blanket of dew.
-It is this wet blanket that promotes astonishing biodiversity, especially within the plant kingdom of the Monteverde Cloud Forest Reserve, the Santa Elena Cloud Forest Reserve, and the Curi-Cancha Reserve.
+Cloud forests are rare ecosystems that occur in tropical and subtropical mountainous areas, and the atmospheric conditions in Monteverde, Costa Rica, allow for this unique region to be consistently covered by clouds, blanketing everything with dew.
+It’s this wet blanket that promotes astonishing biodiversity, especially within the Monteverde Cloud Forest Reserve, the Santa Elena Cloud Forest Reserve and the Curi-Cancha Reserve.

-Monteverde is home to 400 species of birds, and the best place to go on a bird watching tour is the Curi-Cancha Reserve.
-On a professionally guided tour, you will have the opportunity to see some of Costa Rica’s most beautiful birds, including the keel-billed toucan, resplendent quetzal, orange-bellied trogon, and the blue-crowned motmot, as well as a variety of hummingbirds and other species.
+Monteverde is home to 400 species of birds, and the best place to go on a birdwatching tour is the Curi-Cancha Reserve.
+On a professionally guided tour, you will have the opportunity to see some of the most beautiful birds in Costa Rica, including the keel-billed toucan, resplendent quetzal, orange-bellied trogon and the blue-crowned motmot, as well as a variety of hummingbirds and other species.

 While there are tons of great activities to do in Monteverde, just going for a simple hike through the cloud forest is spectacular in itself.
 There are numerous well-maintained and easy-to-walk trails throughout each of the reserves.
-Most trails range from one to three miles (one to five kilometres), and there are both self-guided and guided hiking tours available.
+Most trails range from 1mi to 3mi (1km to 5km), and there are both self-guided and guided hiking tours available.
 Walking through the cloud forest is a magical experience.

-There are over 1,400 species of orchids growing in Costa Rica, and 500 of those species can be found in Monteverde.
+There are more than 1,400 species of orchids growing in Costa Rica, and 500 of those can be found in Monteverde.
 The Monteverde Orchid House has 426 species of orchids growing and on display.
-You can take a 30- to 60-minute tour through the gardens and learn all about the different species, where they are from, how they are cultivated, and how to grow your own at home.
+You can take a 30- to 60-minute tour through the gardens and learn all about the different species, where they are from, how they are cultivated and how to grow your own at home.
 Being surrounded by so many beautiful orchids is something very special and memorable.

-While horseback riding is not permitted in any of the reserves in Monteverde, there are plenty of great trails and tours through the cloud forest that fall outside of the protected reserves.
-This is a gentle and peaceful way to experience the green mountain forests while having the opportunity to see all kinds of wildlife and plantlife.
-This guided tour will be informative, fun, and awe-inspiringly beautiful.
+While horseback riding is not permitted in any of the reserves in Monteverde, there are plenty of great trails and tours through the cloud forest that falls outside the protected reserves.
+This is a gentle and peaceful way to experience the green mountain forests while having the opportunity to see all kinds of wildlife and plant life.
+This guided tour will be informative, fun and awe-inspiringly beautiful.

-The San Luis waterfall is located on the outskirts of the Santa Elena Cloud Forest Reserve.
-There are several ways to get to this 330-foot (100-meter) high waterfall: you can hike (about three hours), ride a horse, or take a taxi to the San Luis research station and hike the final 45 minutes down.
-Once you make it to the waterfall, you can take a refreshing dip in the cold waterfall pool, have a picnic, or just admire the immense beauty of the falls and surrounding forest.
+The San Luis Waterfall is on the outskirts of the Santa Elena Cloud Forest Reserve.
+There are several ways to get to this 330ft-high (100m) waterfall: you can hike (about three hours), ride a horse or take a taxi to the San Luis research station and hike the final 45 minutes down.
+Once you make it to the waterfall, you can take a refreshing dip in the cold waterfall pool, have a picnic or just admire the immense beauty of the falls and surrounding forest.

 Around 80 percent of the animals in Monteverde are nocturnal.
 For this reason, a cloud forest night walk is an incredible way to experience the wonderful wildlife of the region.
 You will walk through the cloud forest with a professional guide who will point out all sorts of wildlife.
 Experiencing the forest this way offers a totally unique perspective.
 It is likely that you will see wildlife that you have never seen before and would not have the chance to see during the day.

 The Don Juan coffee, chocolate, and sugarcane tour is a delicious way to spend some time in Monteverde.
-On this tour, you will first learn all about Costa Rican coffee, then learn all about Costa Rican chocolate, and after a traditional oxcart ride, you will learn about sugarcane harvesting and the traditional way sugar is extracted from the sugarcane.
+On this tour, you will learn all about Costa Rican coffee, Costa Rican chocolate and sugarcane harvesting and the traditional way sugar is extracted from the sugarcane.
 You will also get to try a glass of sweet sugarcane juice and a cup of freshly brewed coffee from the plantation.